 - The pupils shall understand what they have to learn and what is required of them, e.g. by preparing them for what is expected of them in a more formal assessment situation.

-- The pupils shall receive feedback which tells them about the quality of their work or performance and which includes feedback on the reasons why their work is considered good or bad.
+- The pupils shall receive feedback which tells them about the quality of their work or performance and which includes feedback on the reasons why the work is considered good or bad.

-- The pupils and apprentices shall be advised on how they may improve based on what they have done.
+- The pupils and apprentices shall be given advice on how they may improve based on what they have done.